Casebdev/sample-spa/readme.txt

 See: https://www.w3tutorials.net/blog/how-does-nodejs-create-http-servers/

-Node.js: What does it mean to make use of node.js as an environment?
-Most important is that code is developed in Javascript and Node.js providesd an interface to the resources of the server.
-The second most prominent feature is that code is executed in a single thread and it makes extensive use of asynchronous code development model - this can be implemented with native Javascript 'async/await' statements or with Javascript 'promises' or you can make use of callback functions (with an appropriate helper library such as 'async' - to avoid callback hell!!).
-Regardless of the model chosen you REALLY need to understand the intacacies of asyncronous code development.
+Node.js: This is the proggramming environment for the server - what does it mean to make use of node.js as an environment?
+Most important is that code is developed in Javascript and Node.js providesd an interface to the resources of the server computer.
+The second most prominent feature is that code is executed in a single thread and makes extensive use of asynchronous code development techniques - which can be implemented with native Javascript 'async/await' statements or with Javascript 'promises' or through the use of callback functions (with an appropriate helper library such as 'async' - to avoid callback hell!!).
+Regardless of the model chosen you REALLY need to understand the details of asyncronous code development.

 Javascript: The programming language of the Node.js environment.
 Many third party libraries are available to accomplish almost any task.

 NPM: This is the package manager for Node.js.
 An extensive knowledge is not required but a good basic understanding will go a LONG WAY!

-ASYNC Library: For the sample SPA HTTP server we make use of callbacks and the ASYNC librabry of helper functions - specifically the async.waterfall() construct.
+ASYNC Library: For the SSPA HTTP server we make use of callbacks and the ASYNC librabry of helper functions - specifically the async.waterfall() construct - learning well!

 Express Library: This is a node.js library to create an HTTP server.
-Will need a strong understanding of this to implement the server.
+You will need a strong understanding of this to implement the server.

 Handlebars Library: This is a node.js library to allow creation of HTML pages from templates.
-Need a good basic understanding
+Need a good basic understanding.

 Folder Structure
 -----------------
-  \    Root directory of the Sample SPA system
+  \    Root directory of the SSPA system
   |
   |
   |-- \views     web pages - handlebars format (HTML)